-Your skills are, ultimately, what makes you good at your job.
+What skills to put on your CV?
+After all, they're one of the most essential things recruiters look for in your job application.
 Everything else on your CV matters only because it helped you develop your unique skill set.

 This guide will help to show you:

-- Key skills that will have your CV outperforming CVs from even the most experienced candidates.
+- Key skills for your CV that will have your job application outperforming CVs from even the most experienced candidates.

-- Tips and advice on how to add your key skills to your CV to get more interviews.
+- Tips and advice on how to list key skills on CVs to get more interviews.

-- Examples on how to list your key skills and how to avoid common pitfalls that could cost you your dream job.
+- How to create a CV skills section and avoid common pitfalls that could cost you your dream job.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ CV templates and create your CV here.